 Bulimba Creek Coordinating Catchment Committee Inc. (B4C) is a grass roots group in Brisbane’s east, working to protect and enhance the urban environment.

 Oxley Creek, a tributary of the Brisbane River, drains a catchment area of approximately 26 000 ha in the local government areas of Logan City and Brisbane City, and a small area of Ipswich City.
 Oxley Creek has its headwaters on the northern slopes of Mount Perry in the Flinders Peak area.
-The creek stretches some 70 kilometres, and eventually discharges into the Brisbane River at Tennyson.
+The creek stretches some 70 kilometres, of which 11km is tidal, and eventually discharges into the Brisbane River at Tennyson/Graceville.
 The eastern tributaries are Stable Swamp Creek, Moolabin Creek, Rocky Water Holes and Sheep Station Gully.
-From the west, the waterways of Crewes, Blunder, Hanleys and Little Doris carry their water to the main creek.
+From the west, the waterways of Crewes, Blunder, Hanleys and Little Doris flow into the main creek.

-You can help revitalise the catchment by joining our Creekcare Program.
+You can help revitalise the catchment by joining our CreekCare Program.
 The volunteer CreekCare Team goes out each week to local Bushcare sites and performs on-ground works such as weed control, plantings and site maintenance.
 It’s a fun and rewarding way to spend a morning.
-Or you may like to join us at our Nursery or learn about our amazing catchment on our Environmental Events Program.
+Or you may like to join us at our Nursery on Thursday mornings to learn about propagation of native flora, or learn about our amazing catchment through our Environmental Events Program.

 Wolston and Centenary Catchments describes the combined catchments of Wolston Creek and various sub-catchments in the Centenary Suburbs which feed directly into the Brisbane River.